gruntwork-io/terragrunt/README.md

 1. `locals` block of all configurations in the tree
 1. `include` block of all configurations in the tree
-1. `terragrunt_output` blocks of all configurations in the tree, but does NOT retrieve the outputs
+1. `dependency` blocks of all configurations in the tree, but does NOT retrieve the outputs
 1. `terraform` block of all configurations in the tree
 1. `dependencies` block of all configurations in the tree